 RSAS is the project owner of a study on using large-scale “environmental” mussel farming in the Baltic as a measure to reduce and counter-act coastal eutrophication (www.balticsea2020.se) and is running mussel farming activities along the Swedish Baltic coast.
 We have a central role in the development of alternative uses of mussels, e.g. as raw material for feed production or as fertilizer on farm land.
 Our studies on the replacement of fish meal with mussel meal (a sustainable product) in different feeds have created a lot of interest in various areas of agriculture and aquaculture research.
 Further, a fruitful development of mussel farming as a tool for society to recycle nutrients back to land and thus improve coastal water quality requires a solid system which pays the mussel farmer for the ecosystem service provided.

 RSAS’ role in SUBMARINER

-In the SUBMARINER project, RSAS’ extensive knowledge on the topic of mussel farming will be used in order to further explore the possibilities that this use offers as an environmental measure and with a Baltic perspective.
-This work will include useful results and experiences from all parts of the Baltic and also the use of zebra mussels for improving coastal environments.
-A pilot case of blue mussel farming in Kalmarsund (Sweden) will be further developed with special focus on the development of appropriate harvesting technology.
-We will also host a cooperation event on the topic of mussel farming.
+In the SUBMARINER project, RSAS’ extensive knowledge on the topic of mussel farming was used in order to further explore the possibilities that this use offers as an environmental measure and with a Baltic perspective.
+This work included useful results and experiences from all parts of the Baltic Sea and also the use of zebra mussels for improving coastal environments.
+The production of mussel meal from Baltic Sea mussels has been tested in West Sweden.
+RSAS also co-hosted a cooperation event on the topic of mussel farming.